566 apartments for rent near Dover, DE

-Apartments for Rent in Dover, DE(show city information)
+Apartments in Dover, DE

-Many people dream of life in a postcard-pretty New England town, complete with quaint brownstones, lighthouses and a historic town square.
-Springs, summers and falls would be lovely; but the winters, they say, would be too forbidding.
+Many people dream of life in a postcard-pretty New England town, complete with quaint brownstones, lighthouses, and a historic town square.
+Springs, summers, and falls would be lovely; but the winters, they say, would be too forbidding.
 All that snow, for weeks on end.
 Yikes!

 Want one more secret?
 The state of Delaware offers tax-free shopping!
 That’s not really a secret; people travel hundreds of miles to take advantage of the savings throughout downtown Dover and in nationally-known retailers at the Dover Mall.
 There’s no limit on purchases, and the tax-free status extends to big-ticket items such as cars, as well.

-Dover is a thriving community, enjoying continued residential, commercial, industrial and institutional development.
+Dover is a thriving community, enjoying continued residential, commercial, industrial, and institutional development.
 The city is, in fact, one of the faster-growing areas in the state of Delaware, due in large part to the relatively low cost of living.

 Four school districts and five colleges are supported by the city.
 Thirteen major employers offer opportunities from government to manufacturing.
 Dover’s police force includes over 90 uniformed officers, and fire protection is provided by a volunteer fire department.